Finding travel blogging sponsorships and travel the world for free isn’t a tough thing to do. You just need to know HOW!

 Next, Contacting Tourism Boards

-The best thing about working with tourism boards is that they look after everything you may think of — from flight tickets to your morning bed-tea.
-For example, my previous press trip (also known as FAM trip or a Familiarization trip) with Germany tourism board that happened last month in October 2017 not only included a 5-day all-inclusive itinerary in Germany but transfer from the airport, flight tickets from India as well as the Schengen Visa.
+The best thing about working with tourism boards is that they look after everything you may need — from flight tickets to your morning bed-tea.
+I’ve worked with nearly 10 international press trips (also known as FAM trip or a Familiarization trip) now, including two with Germany tourism board, one with Incredible India, and one with Indonesia Tourism, among others, that not only included a all-inclusive few-days itinerary, taking me to exotic locations in their country with stays in 7 star hotels and activities like Skydiving and Bungy Jumping, but transfer from the airport, flight tickets from India as well as the Visa costs.
 All that was needed from my side was my availability.

 Getting In Touch With Other Bloggers